astroesteban/UTAustinX/README.md

-# UTAustinX UT.6.10x
+# UTAustinX

-## Embedded Systems Shape The World
+> Embedded Systems Shape the World

 The Labs in this repo are part of the edX course on embedded systems provided by UT Austin.